RUB-SysSec/VPS/README.md

 This is the repository for the paper [VPS: Excavating High-Level C++ Constructs from Low-Level Binaries to Protect Dynamic Dispatching](https://www.syssec.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2019/10/02/ACSAC19-VPS.pdf) published at the Annual Computer Security Applications Conference (ACSAC) 2019.

+# Evaluation Data

+The data used to evaluate VPS is available at [zenodo.org](https://zenodo.org/record/3523939).

 # Artifact VM

 A VM with the installed analysis tool is available at [https://file.syssec.rub.de/acsac2019/vps_acsac2019_artifact.ova](https://file.syssec.rub.de/acsac2019/vps_acsac2019_artifact.ova).
 On the Desktop of the user, there is the file `README.md` with a more detailed explanation of the content of the VM.
 The user name for this VM is `guy` and if the password is necessary it is `guy`, too.